 We enjoy a picnic lunch near local feeders where we hope to see Lucifer Hummingbird, as well as more regular Anna’s, Black-chinned, and possibly migrant Rufous Hummingbirds.
 Acorn, Ladder-backed, and Arizona Woodpeckers, Mexican Jay, White-winged Dove, and up to three species of orioles (including Scott’s Oriole) are all expected at the feeders.
 Mid-afternoon, we visit The Nature Conservancy Preserve at Ramsey Canyon — one of the first well-known birding sites in Southeast Arizona.
 Here, Ramsey Creek descends through oak woodlands, its banks lined with massive Arizona Sycamores, the favored nesting trees of Elegant Trogon.
 We also hope to see Coatimundis, Wild Turkey, Strickland’s Woodpecker, Golden Eagle, Black-throated Gray, and other warblers, and a variety of colorful hummingbirds at close range.
 Walk the trails, browse the bookstore and gift shop, or park yourself under a tall, bending sycamore to wait for the birds to come to you!
 Butterflies occur here in abundance, as do a number of reptiles, amphibians, and dragonflies.

-This evening’s dinner is at a favorite local restaurant in historic Bisbee, Arizona.
+This evening’s dinner is at a favorite local restaurant.

 Accommodations at Casa de San Pedro, Hereford (B,L,D)